Constant matters: Fine-grained Complexity of Differentially Private Continual Observation: Introduction

-The error, $C_{\epsilon,\delta}\sqrt{\log (6|\mathcal Q|}$ in equation~(\ref{eq:error_bound}) is due to the error bound of the Gaussian mechanism followed by the union bound.
-In other words, to get a concrete additive error, we need to find a factorization $M=LR$ such that the quantity $\norm{M}_\cb$ is not just small but can be computed concretely. \emph{ Furthermore, we observe that if both $L$ and $R$ are lower-triangular matrices then the resulting mechanism works not only in the static setting but also in the continual release model}.
-Therefore, for the rest of the paper, we only focus on finding such a factorization of the workload matrices corresponding to two fundamental queries in the continual release model, namely counting and averaging.
+The factor $C_{\epsilon,\delta}\Delta_{\mathcal Q}\sqrt{\ln (6|\mathcal Q|}$ in equation~(\ref{eq:error_bound}) is due to the error bound of the Gaussian mechanism followed by the union bound and is the same for all factorizations.
+Thus to get a concrete additive error, we need to find a factorization $M=LR$ such that the quantity $\norm{M}_\cb$ is not just small, but also can be computed concretely. \emph{ Furthermore we observe that if both $L$ and $R$ are lower-triangular matrices, then the resulting mechanism works not only in the static setting, but also in the continual release model}.
+Therefore, for the rest of the paper, we only focus on finding such a factorization of the workload matrix $\counting$, which is a fundamental query in the continual release model.